Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

-To measure the stasis of the metrics, we used Spearman correlation for every file between two consecutive releases (to check releases based prediction) and two consecutive commits (to check for JIT based predictions).
-Figure~\ref{fig:corr} shows the Spearman correlation values for every file between two consecutive releases for all the projects explored as a violin plot for each type of metrics.
-A wide and short violin plot represents majority value concentrated near a certain value, while a thin and long violin plot represents values being in different range.
-Figure~\ref{fig:corr} shows the correlation scores for process and product metrics in both release based and JIT based setting.
-The process and product metric in release based setting is denoted by P\_R and C\_R respectively while in JIT based setting they are denoted by P\_J and C\_J respectively.
-In the figure the P\_P\_J represents the package level process metric in JIT based setting .We can see from figure~\ref{fig:corr}, the product metrics forms a wide and short violin plot and are very highly correlated.
-While the process metrics forms a thin and long violin plot ranging between 0.2 to 1 for release based setting and 0.5 to 1 for JIT based setting.
-If we compare the correlations between release based and JIT based metric sets, we see the correlation value for process metrics increases in JIT based metric sets.
-The reason behind this increase in correlation value can be explained as in JIT based metrics, we compare between each commits, thus the changes in file are less than the changes when measured between two releases (here each releases contains multiple commits).
-Similarly we see when process metric has been lifted from file level to package level, the correlation increases.
+To measure the stasis of the metrics, we used Spearman correlation for every file between two consecutive releases (to check releases-based prediction) and two consecutive commits where the file was changed (to check for JIT-based predictions).
+Here the metrics for each file for a release are calculated from the last time the file was changed before the release.
+Thus for comparing between release $ R $ and $R + 1$ for a file, we select the commit the file was changed last both for release $ R $ and $R + 1$ and compute the Spearman correlation between them.
+Figure~\ref{fig:corr} shows the Spearman correlation values for every file between two consecutive releases/commits for all the projects explored as a violin plot for each type of metric.
+A wide and short violin plot represents the majority of the value concentrated near a certain value.
+In contrast, a thin and long violin plot represents values being in a different range.
+Figure~\ref{fig:corr} shows the correlation scores for process and product metrics in both release-based and JIT-based settings.
+The process and product metrics in release-based settings are denoted by P\_R and C\_R respectively, while in JIT-based setting they are denoted by P\_J and C\_J respectively.
+In the figure, the P\_P\_J represents the package-level process metrics in JIT-based setting.
+We can see from figure~\ref{fig:corr}, the product metrics form a wide and short violin plot and are very highly correlated.
+While the process metrics form a thin and long violin plot ranging between 0.2 to 1 for release-based setting and 0.5 to 1 for JIT-based setting.
+If we compare the correlations between release-based and JIT-based metric sets, we see the correlation value for process metrics increases in JIT-based metric sets.
+The reason behind this increase in correlation value can be explained as in JIT-based metrics, we compare between commits.
+Here the amount of the change in file is less than the change when measured between two releases (here each release contains multiple commits).
+Similarly, when the process metrics has been lifted from file-level to package-level, the correlation increases.